Yoga For All Ages & Abilities

-Yoga Nidra Translates as ‘Yoga Sleep’, it is and incredible practice open to everyone and is completely effortless.
-Each Class begins with some gentle movement to help settle the body, followed by the Yoga Nidra practice which is usually done lying down.
+Yoga Nidra Translates as ‘Yoga Sleep’, it is an incredible practice open to everyone and is completely effortless.
+Each class begins with some gentle movement to help settle the body, followed by the Yoga Nidra practise which is usually done lying down.
 It promotes deep healing and very profound rest at every level of being: physical, mental and emotional.
 It works systematically through each aspect of a human being bringing about an incredible balance through the whole body.
 This balance enables those systems of the body that are out of sync to move towards optimum functioning, for example;

 - Settles muscles in the digestive tract

 - Erratic breathing settles and finds a smooth natural rhythm

 - Heart rate becomes steady

 - Often tension headaches or eye ache disappears as muscles in the neck relax